walmirjr-dev/workshop-springboot3-jpa/README.md

 # WORKSHOP SPRINGBOOT 3 + JPA

 This repository contains a Java + **Spring Boot 3.5.5** project, developed as part of Nélio Alves' Java course, specifically in the "Projeto web services com Spring boot + JPA/Hibernate" module.

+However, I decided to go beyond the initial project, then I implemented many features and refactoring as a study and self improvement method, Adding confiability, closer market patterns, and business rules improvement.

 The project demonstrates a solid understanding of the layered architecture pattern and the basic concepts of Spring Boot, JPA/Hibernate, and relational databases.